srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 ### Find Chessboard Corners

 Open CV image read function reads images in the RGB colour space as BGR numpy array.
 Open CV provides a function `cv2.findChessboardCorners()`, this function identifies the chessboard corners using the pin hole camera model.
-A `cv2.drawChessboardCorners()` provide a visual indetifier for all the corners detected by the camera.
+A `cv2.drawChessboardCorners()` function provide a visual identifier for all the corners detected by the camera.
 The given chessboard images contains a 9 x 6 matrix.

-The code lines are found in cells 2,3,4,5 and 7

-Object points that represent the (x, y, z) co-ordinates in the real world, with z axis contains 0 length. the image points contains the array of detected corners.
+The code lines are found in cells 2, 3, 4, 5 and 7.
+Object points that represent the (x, y, z) co-ordinates in the real world, with z axis contains 0 length.
+The image points contains the array of detected corners.

 ![Chessboard Corners][image9]

 ### Undistort Image

-The `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function.
+The `objpoints` and `imgpoints` are used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+This distortion correction is applied to the test image using the `cv2.undistort()` function.
 The code lines are found in cells 8, 9 and 10.

 ![Undistort Image][image1]

 ### Perspective Transform

 A perspective transform is applied in order to generate a top view a.k.a birds eye view of the road lanes.
 The region of interest for this pipeline are the vehicle lanes.
-Hence a specific region of the lanes are identified as source (`src`) and these are warped in to a destination (`dst`) region. the following are the source and destination of choice
+Hence a specific region of the lanes are identified as source (`src`) and these are warped in to a destination (`dst`) region.
+The following are the source and destination of choice

 | Source        | Destination   |
 |:-------------:|:-------------:|